-India is a country which is divided among various provinces, cultures, and languages but united by its festivals.
+India is a country that is divided among various provinces, cultures, and languages but united by its festivals.
 Each state of India celebrates at least one festival from where the reason to celebrate might have originated from historically.
-Being a part of the festivals in India brings you closer to understand the rich tradition that they have been following since generations.
+Being a part of the festivals in India brings you closer to understand the rich tradition that they have been following for generations.

-- Navratri and Mahalaya – 29th September to 7th October with Durga Pooja on 7th October
+- Navratri and Mahalaya – 17th to 25th October

 Historic Origin: Celebration of the victory on evil, worship of.Goddess Laxmi